This page provides information on how to purchase or assemble a Sensor Fusion

 Stack two handle pieces on top of each other and assemble them using 6-32 screws (or use self-tapping screws).

-Figure 11.
-Sensor fusion box handle pieces and assembly
+Figure 14.
+Sensor Fusion Box handle pieces and assembly

 Prepare four 4-40 screws, nuts, and acorn nuts to fix the mounting bracket from the lighting kit to the wall of the box.

-Cut the light diffuser to an appropriate size to wrap the light strips.
+Cut the light diffuser to an appropriate size to wrap the light strips (not required if the lights come with the diffuser).

 Wrap the light diffuser around the strip and tape it at the back.